To see all the current activities and events happening at the Nursery visit our Facebook page by clicking the icon.

 - Pets – the children help care for our goldfish and Guinea-pigs

-- Gardening – the children help grow and tend to our plants, flowers, fruits and vegetables
+- Gardening – the children help grow and tend to our plants, flowers, fruits and vegetables, they learn about sustainability and how to create an eco garden

-N.B: Some activities, such as French only take place on specific days – please speak to a member of staff.
+N.B: Some activities, only take place on specific days.

 Family events throughout the year